-My son is home sick today so I went to a donut shop to get him a little treat.
-I got to the first window and ordered a dozen glazed donuts and a chocolate milk.
-When I got to the second window, I was handed a box of glazed donuts and a small box with one chocolate frosted donut.
-The lady at the first window clearly thought I said “a chocolate donut” instead of “a chocolate milk.”
+My son is home sick today, so I went to a donut shop to get him a little treat.
+I got to the first window and ordered a dozen glazed donuts and chocolate milk.
+When I got to the second window, I was handed a box of glazed donuts and a small box with one frosted chocolate donut.
+The lady at the first window apparently thought I said “a chocolate donut” instead of “chocolate milk.”
 Easy mistake.
 I probably didn’t articulate well enough.

 I explained the error and the employee’s reaction surprised me.

 “Well, it’s gonna be a different price.
 You’ll have to wait while I get a manager.”